 In this region: <<<<<

-In 1296 the castle was besieged by the English and captured by Edward I, thus marking the beginning of the Wars for Scottish Independence, which would go on continuously until the year 1537.
+In 1296 the castle was besieged by the English and captured by Edward I, thus marking the beginning of the Wars for Scottish Independence.
 It seems that over 200 years there were many Urquhart Castle battles between the English and the Scottish armies, both who would intermittently claim the castle over this long period of time.

 In 1509 the Grant clan was ‘granted’ the castle and despite numerous raids of the building the castle was strengthened over time, but unfortunately, this did not last long and the castle was abandoned during the 17th century.

 Found a mistake or maybe have something to add?
 Do let me know!